Kobeboy15/personal_website/README.md

 ![N|Solid](https://github.com/Kobeboy15/personal_website/assets/23691843/ee2901d5-f808-4328-a843-e5c837276a4b)
 # My Personal Website
 This is my personal website I built to showcase my experiences and my interests.
-Built using [Next.Js](https://nextjs.org/), [TailwindCSS](https://tailwindcss.com/), [Framer](https://www.framer.com/), and Love ❤️
+Built using [Next.Js](https://nextjs.org/), [TailwindCSS](https://tailwindcss.com/), [Framer](https://www.framer.com/), and Love ❤️.
+I used [Sanity](https://www.sanity.io/) as my Content Management System (CMS) to handle my multiple experiences as supposed to just updating a local JSON.

 Feel free to clone or fork it for your own personal use.